 You have to remember that the sun can hit from two angles.
 Of course, it can come from above, but the reflection off of the water and snow can be just as bright.
 To cover all your bases, be sure to pack a good pair of polarized sunglasses.
 These will cut down on glare while also blocking out UV rays.
 Prices can range wildly, but the pair above are just $12 on Amazon.

 At nights — especially when the ship is sailing and there’s a breeze — it can get cold on the ship.
 It’s a good idea to pack along a warm hat, preferably one that will cover your ears.
 You may not need it all the time, but you’ll be thankful that you have for those times when it’s too cold to go out with your head uncovered.
-This one is just $13.
+This one is just $10 and comes in lots of colors.

 While you don’t need a big bulky scarf to stay warm, it’s still a good idea to bring along a little something to keep your neck and chest warm and covered.
 At nights when the ship is underway can be breezy.
-If you’re out on the deck without a scarf, you’ll wish you had one. $8 on Amazon
+If you’re out on the deck without a scarf, you’ll wish you had one.
+This one is around $10 on Amazon

 It’s so small and simple, but easy to forget.
 With the wind and the sun, it’s easy to get chapped lips on your cruise.
 Bring along some lip balm — and a couple of spares — and carry them with you at all times.